 We now incorporate effects of the mode of childcare on child outcomes into the MECR analysis as described in Section 2.5.
-While our data does not allow us to measure child outcomes, our model delivers counterfactual predictions on childcare demand responses to reforms - and as discussed in Section 5.3, the model is broadly consistent with quasi-experimental evidence in this regard.
-To translate these changes in childcare demand into changes in child outcomes, we extrapolate on the influential analysis by Havnes and Mogstad (2011, 2015) who consider a large public childcare expansion in Norway.
-In a first step, we translate their results into returns per year of full-time childcare: these range from 6% for the poorest children to about -2% for the richest children, as illustrated in Figure 6.
-These different returns are in line with the hypothesis that public child acts as an equalizer (Cornelissen et al. 2018).
+While our data does not allow us to measure child outcomes, our model delivers counterfactual predictions on childcare demand responses to reforms - and as discussed in Section 5.3, the model is consistent with quasi-experimental evidence in this regard.
+Relying on these counterfactual predictions, our procedure then mirrors the approach of Hendren and Sprung-Keyser (2020) to incorporate the estimated impact of the policy on long-run earnings of the children through child development.